 Longstreet Clinic’s experienced GYN surgeons perform hysterectomies regularly.
 A hysterectomy is the surgical procedure for removing all parts of a woman’s uterus.
 During a hysterectomy, some surgeons also remove the fallopian tubes, cervix and/or ovaries.

-- Supracervical, partial or subtotal hysterectomy: A surgery that removes the uterus but leaves the cervix in place.
+- Supracervical, partial or subtotal: A surgery that removes the uterus but leaves the cervix in place.

-- Radical hysterectomy: a surgery to remove the uterus cervix, fallopian tubes, ovaries and pelvic lymph nodes.
+- Radical: a surgery to remove the uterus cervix, fallopian tubes, ovaries and pelvic lymph nodes.
 This is type of hysterectomy is usually performed on women who have been diagnosed with a gynecologic cancer.

-- Total hysterectomy: removal of the uterus and cervix.
+- Total: removal of the uterus and cervix.

 The uterus, cervix and possibly additional organs are removed by using a large incision in the abdomen that is approximately 4-8 inches long.
 This method is the most painful option and leaves a scar.

 The uterus, cervix, and possibly additional organs are removed through a smaller incision inside the vagina.
 This leaves no visible scars, but can be painful during recovery.

 A laparoscope is inserted through 3-4 tiny incisions in the abdomen to detach and remove the uterus and cervix.
 This method has minimal recovery, pain and scarring.

 A type of laparoscopic hysterectomy where the cervix is left intact.
 This method has minimal recovery, pain and scarring.

 A type of minimally invasive surgery using a small incision or a few small incisions in the belly button.
 Through this breakthrough surgical option, gynecologists are able to operate with better precision and control.
 This method has minimal recovery, pain and scarring.